 Don't Wait For Me

-In April Lyn Paul spends three weeks in Portugal.
+In April Lyn spends three weeks in Portugal.
 Part work and part holiday, it is her first break for two years.

-Meanwhile Sandra Stevens (who Lyn replaced in the Nocturnes back in 1966) has a huge success with the Brotherhood of Man when they win the Eurovision Song Contest for the UK with the song Save Your Kisses For Me.
+Meanwhile Sandra Stevens (who Lyn replaced in The Nocturnes back in 1966) has a huge success with the Brotherhood of Man when they win the Eurovision Song Contest for the UK with the song Save Your Kisses For Me.

 The New Seekers re-form in April (without Lyn).
 The line-up includes newcomers Kathy Ann Rae (who takes Lyn's place) and Danny Finn (who takes over from Peter Oliver).
 There is some speculation in the press that Kathy has been recruited as a Lyn look-alike, but the group is quick to deny this.